aresta/serialdataviz/README.md

 ```

 ## Serial Data formats
-You should send the values in the serial port with one of the next formats, depending the plot type and if you want to name the variables.
+You should send the values in the serial port with one of the next formats, depending on the plot type and if you want to name the variables.

 The plot type can be selected in the configuration dialog of the application.
 ### Time series
-- One number per line
+- One number per line.
 - Several numbers per lines, separated by comas or spaces.
 Each number will get a default variable name: Var1, Var2...
-- Several pairs, separated by comas or spaces:
+- Several data pairs, separated by comas or spaces:
 ```
 <var_name>:number
 ```

 ### XY plot and Scatter plot
-- Two numbers per line (x,y), separated by comas or spaces
+- Two numbers *x,y* per line, separated by comas or spaces.
 - Several pairs, separated by semicolons.
 Each pair will get a default variable name: Var1, Var2...
 ```
 number,number;